 A Healthy Challenge to Promote Colorectal Cancer Screening Starting at Age 45 for March Colorectal Cancer Awareness Month in 2023!

-For 2023, an ACG tradition continues with the “Ride or Stride for 45” Virtual Challenge!
-This event brings together the ACG family and GI community to show their commitment to colorectal cancer screening and prevention and highlight age 45 to begin colorectal cancer screening for all average risk adults, as recommended in the updated 2021 ACG Clinical Guidelines on Colorectal Cancer Screening (Shaukat, et al.)
+Launched in 2021, the “Ride or Stride for 45” Virtual Challenge has become an ACG tradition!
+This virtual experience brings together the ACG family and GI community to show their commitment to colorectal cancer screening and prevention and highlight age 45 to begin colorectal cancer screening for all average risk adults, as recommended in the 2021 ACG Clinical Guidelines on Colorectal Cancer Screening (Shaukat, et al.)

-In this virtual event, ACG members, your patients, families and friends are all invited to bike, run or walk 45 miles in March (or 45 minutes per day during the month) to show your support and enthusiasm for preventing colorectal cancer beginning at age 45 for all average-risk adults.
+In this virtual program is conducted via social media.
+ACG members, your patients, families, and friends are all invited to bike, run, or walk 45 miles in March (or 45 minutes per day during the month) to demonstrate your support and enthusiasm for preventing colorectal cancer beginning at age 45 for all average-risk adults.

-The American College of Gastroenterology urges you to get some exercise, share the message of colorectal cancer prevention, and connect via social media during this monthlong observance.
-Proceeds of this event will benefit the ACG Institute for Clinical Research & Education.
+The American College of Gastroenterology urges you to get some exercise, share the message of colorectal cancer prevention, and share via social media during this month-long observance.

-- Celebrate your success and urge your patients, families, and communities to get screened for colorectal cancer starting at age 45.
+- Celebrate your success by posting photos and urging your patients, families, and communities to get screened for colorectal cancer starting at age 45.

 How it Works

 Go the Distance!
-Virtual 5K for Ride or Stride for 45 Gallery
+Photo Gallery: Virtual 5K for Ride or Stride for 45

 Peloton Group Ride!